krzemienski/awesome-from-stars/README.md

 * [openai/openai-cookbook](https://github.com/openai/openai-cookbook): Examples and guides for using the OpenAI API
 * [openai/openai-cua-sample-app](https://github.com/openai/openai-cua-sample-app): Learn how to use CUA (our Computer Using Agent) via the API on multiple computer environments.
 * [openai/openai-fm](https://github.com/openai/openai-fm): Code for openai.fm, a demo for the OpenAI Speech API
+* [openai/openai-python](https://github.com/openai/openai-python): The official Python library for the OpenAI API
 * [openai/openai-realtime-agents](https://github.com/openai/openai-realtime-agents): This is a simple demonstration of more advanced, agentic patterns built on top of the Realtime API.
 * [openai/openai-responses-starter-app](https://github.com/openai/openai-responses-starter-app): Starter app to build with the OpenAI Responses API
 * [APIs-guru/openapi-directory](https://github.com/APIs-guru/openapi-directory): 🌐 Wikipedia for Web APIs.
 Directory of REST API definitions in OpenAPI 2.0/3.x format